Skip to Content

 A double DIN car or RV stereo is 4″ tall and 7″ wide.
 Not surprisingly, they’re twice as tall as single DIN radios.
 Even though many look obviously different (larger/taller) than single DIN models, you can’t always tell whether a stereo is single or double DIN just by looking at it.

-In terms of functionality such as sound, source, and power controls, single and double DIN radios are very similar.
+In terms of functionality, such as sound, source, and power controls, single and double-DIN radios are very similar.
 But double DIN units offer more real estate (space) for larger, more varied, and more versatile controls.

+The real differences come into play with touchscreen stereos.
+In general, touchscreen stereos tend to be double-DIN units… but not always.
 Some models include a large “floating screen” in a single-DIN chassis.
 The screen emerges from inside the stereo unit and “floats” in front of the dash.
-That’s exactly what we’ve had in our rig for the past 18 years, and the screen even includes the backup camera.
+That’s exactly what we had in our old Newmar motorhome for 18 years, and the screen even displayed the backup camera.

 Our single DIN RV radio has a floating screen that includes our backup camera